What Is Cloud ERP?

 Is cloud ERP secure?

-With all the news about data breaches and viruses, it is valid to inquire if cloud ERP is secure.
+With all the news about data breaches and viruses, it is valid to ask if cloud ERP is secure.
 No system is impossible to break into; however, the degree of security that your system has depends on how it was deployed and who manages it.

 Here are some key points to consider:

-- Data theft: This is probably one of the hottest topics in the news where large companies have had their data files stolen and their customers’ private information compromised.
+- Data theft: This is one of the hottest topics in the news where large companies have had their data files stolen and their customers’ private information compromised.
 Digging into the details of the data breaches, however, it’s more common to find that the data was stored on the company’s premises, not in the cloud.

 - Data loss: Losing whole files is a terrible thing, but it can happen with natural disasters, when data is inadvertently erased, or when a system crashes.
 The only thing that can restore your data is having it backed up regularly and often.
 With cloud ERP, the infrastructure providers have off-site backups done regularly and redundantly.
 When you have a loss of data, it can be easily restored to get the system back up and running quickly.